Deciphering the Value of Technical Analysis Indicators: Useful or Useless?

 Copper has historically been a reliable indicator of the economy’s direction, but it is no longer as valuable due to the changing global economic landscape.
 The old rules and laws no longer apply as we enter a new phase of the worldwide currency wars.
 The market is in a state of maximum overdrive, and traders must adapt or die.
 The markets and copper prices no longer move in lockstep, and traders must be careful not to be misled by traditional indicators.

 The current situation requires traders to be open-minded and embrace the new paradigm, even if it is difficult to understand.
 Market movements are not random but the result of calculated planning by those in power.
-Paying attention to others’ perceptions and planning accordingly to come out on top in any given situation is essential.
+It is essential to pay attention to others’ perceptions and plan accordingly to come out on top in any given situation.

 Technical Analysis Indicators: Is it Time for Copper to Make a Comeback?